sdenier/Articles/demystifying git/demystifying_git1.md

+# Demystifying Git: 3 Concepts to Understand the Git Model

 Git has a reputation for being a geeky tool with a steep learning curve, including a CLI with lots of options, and more concepts (staging, remote, push/pull, …) to start with than classic revision control tools.

 But Git has actually a simple conceptual model and does not attempt to hide it as implementation details.
 Learning this model and how Git operates on it will greatly speed up your apprenticeship of the tool.
 In other words, you will start to think like Git, and then finding or mixing commands will become much easier, with the occasional dive into the online help to get the right option.